letsencrypt/cp-cps/CPS.md

 ### 4.1.1 Who can submit a certificate application

+Anyone may submit an application for a certificate via the ACME protocol.
+Issuance will depend on proper validation and compliance with ISRG policies.

 ### 4.1.2 Enrollment process and responsibilities

+The enrollment process involves the following steps, in no particular order:

+* Generating a key pair using secure methods
+* Submitting a request for a certificate containing all necessary information, including the public key
+* Agreeing to the relevant Subscriber Greement

 ## 4.2 Certificate application processing

 ### 4.2.1 Performing identification and authentication functions

+ISRG performs all identification and authentication functions in accordance with the ISRG CP.
+This includes validation per CPS Section 3.2.2.

+ISRG checks for relevant CAA records prior to issuing certificates.
+The CA acts in accordance with CAA records if present.
+The CA’s CAA identifying domain is ‘letsencrypt.org’.

 ### 4.2.2 Approval or rejection of certificate applications

+Approval requires successful completion of validation per Section 3.2.2 as well as compliance with all CA policies.

+Certificates containing a new gTLD under consideration by ICANN will not be issued.
+The CA Server will periodically be updated with the latest version of the Public Suffix List and will consult the ICANN domains section for every requested DNS identifier.
+CA server will not validate or issue for DNS identifiers that do not have a Public Suffix in the ICANN domains section.
+The Public Suffix List is updated when new gTLDs are added, and never includes new gTLDs before they are resolvable.

+ISRG maintains a list of high-risk domains and blocks issuance of certificates for those domains.
+Requests for removal from the high-risk domains list will be considered, but will likely require further documentation confirming control of the domain from the Applicant, or other proof as deemed necessary by ISRG management.

+The ‘.mil’ TLD and its subdomains will always be considered high risk and under no circumstances will the CA issue certificates for them.

 ### 4.2.3 Time to process certificate applications

+No stipulation.

 ## 4.3 Certificate issuance